-Baldwin C and Estey J (2015, in press) The Self and spirituality: Overcoming narrative loss in aging.
+Baldwin C and Estey J (2015) The Self and spirituality: Overcoming narrative loss in aging.
 Journal of Religion and Sirituality in social Work, 34 (2).

 Randall W, Baldwin C, McKenzie-Mohr S, McKim E, and Furlong D (2015, in press) Narrative and resilience: A comparative analysis of how older people story their lives.
 Journal of Aging Studies.
 Available from: http://www.sciencedirect.com/science/article/pii/S0890406515000249#